Your GCSE Maths AQA Exam Explained with Deb Friis

 Secondly, make sure that you annotate on diagrams, and you write notes saying what you’re doing at each step.

-So my top five tips for GCSE maths revision are;
+So, my top five tips for GCSE maths revision are:

-4. Do as many questions as possible.
+4. After that, do as many questions as possible.

 Good luck!